ironblocks/hello-firewall-foundry/README.md

 It includes 2 _(very)_ simple contracts to demonstrate how the Firewall works:

 - `HelloFirewall.sol` - a simple counter-like smart contract

 - `HelloFirewallPolicy.sol` - a security policy that limits counter increments to a set threshold

 ## Start Here

 #### Prerequisites

-1. This project uses Foundry, so make sure you have that installed before continuing.
+1. This project uses [Foundry](https://book.getfoundry.sh/), so make sure you have it installed before continuing.

 #### Build